Dom55555/Brick-Breaker/README.md

 Bonus points are awarded for catching the ball at the end of a level.

-The fewer lives you've lost, the higher the last catch bonus.
+The fewer lives you've lost, the higher the catch bonus.